 The Blazer ships with Globe’s quality Tensor TKP trucks (4.5″ or 6″ depending on deck size) and soft and grippy 62mm Globe Conical wheels (82A).
 Like the Dinghy, the Blazer is a capable city cruiser with a nice kicktail and a very responsive and turny type of ride.

-The Duster Kosher mini-cruiser is slightly larger than the previous two boards at 33″, with a notably large wheelbase of 19.25″.
-It has a swallow tail shortboard surfboard shape and a slight kick.
+The Dusters Fungi mini-cruiser is slightly larger than the previous boards at 33″ x 8.75″, with a 13.25″ wheelbase.
+It has a wide rounded outline and a big (6.6″), wide, high-angle kicktail for easy hopping over curbs and obstacles.
 It’s a roomy and comfortable mini-cruiser for stylish beach cruising.

-Similar to the Blazer, the Duster Kosher comes with 5.25″ Tensor trucks and 62mm 83A wheels.
-The Kosher stands out by its beautiful and flashy blue and yellow flowery graphics .
+The Duster Kosher comes with 5.5″ Tensor trucks and 60mm 83A wheels well-suited for tricks and slides.
+The Kosher stands out by its beautiful and flashy turquois and yellow mushroom-themed artwork.

 Best drop-through short longboards

 The Loaded Pantheon Trip Collab is a compact 33.25″ x 9″ drop-through & drop down longboard with a wide and very stable 21.6″ dropped platform and 27.25″ wheelbase.
 It’s by far one of the best short longboards for LDP (long distance pushing) out there.

 This board is very easy on the knees for distance pushing.
 It has great stability for distance and skogging.
 Yet, the Trip Collab is astonishingly carvy and pumpable.

 The Trip rides very low to the ground for pushing efficiency, and runs very large wheels (85mm Caguamas!) wheelbite-free for high speed and comfort riding.